 Full Credit - what does it mean?
-There are going to be nuances implied by the question that a Level III candidate should be able to pick up from the context of the question.
+There are going to be nuances implied by the question that a Level III candidate should be able to pick up from the context of the vignette.
 Easter Eggs, small nuggets to mine, or whatever you want to call them are going to add a point to your score.
 I have highlighted two in the Moose/Albright case later.
 You as the candidate are expected to consider all important aspects from your reading and studying in giving a response to the question, AND from all three Levels.
 These are not identified - you have to think of different facets while developing your response.
 "What other elements might be imbedded in this vignette" is a good way of proceeding, but do it quickly while you are formulating the response.
+Your time will be better spent getting the most important "points", but if these come up, another point or two is important to your overall score.

 Guideline Answers: How much do I need to put in to get full credit?
 The CFA Institute's Guideline Answers are generally more than is required to answer the question, however, when graders are looking at your response, there may be extra answers, such as, there are four valid reasons for an answer, but the question only asks for three.
 All four are correct, so pick the three that first come to your mind.
 In the Ethics area, there may be a number of Standards that are violated by one action - choose the one that is primary and use it.
 The secondary Standards are also violations but take time to write down and are not going to give you more points.
-See the Mason Dixon and Langhorne case for an example of this.
+See the Mason Dixon/Langhorne Advisors case for an example of this.